SublimeText/LaTeXTools/README.markdown

-#LyTeXTools: A LilyPond-aware fork of LaTeXTools for Sublime Text 2
+#LyTeXTools: LilyPond-aware LaTeXTools for Sublime Text 2

-This package adds `lilypond-book` support to [Marciano Siniscalchi’s] [LaTeXTools] package for [Sublime Text 2].
+This package forks and adds `lilypond-book` support to [Marciano Siniscalchi’s](http://tekonomist.wordpress.com/) [LaTeXTools](http://github.com/SublimeText/LaTeXTools) package for [Sublime Text 2](http://www.sublimetext.com/2).

-A component of [GNU LilyPond], the formidable music typesetter, `lilypond-book` enables LaTeX writers to include LilyPond code snippets within LaTeX documents, thereby freely mixing text with musical notation.
+A component of [GNU LilyPond](http://lilypond.org), the formidable music typesetter, `lilypond-book` enables LaTeX writers to include LilyPond code snippets within LaTeX documents, thereby freely mixing text with musical notation.
 It is a command-line preprocessor that “extracts snippets of music from your document, runs LilyPond on them, and outputs the document with pictures substituted for the music.”

 Overall, LyTeXTools extends LaTeXTools in the following ways: